Tylenol Linked to Autism & ADHD

 Understanding the Debate

 The controversy surrounding acetaminophen use during pregnancy and its potential impact on neurodevelopmental outcomes has gained attention in recent years.
-Some studies suggest an association between acetaminophen use during pregnancy and various neurodevelopmental outcomes, including ASD, intelligent quotient (IQ), ADHD, language development, behavior, and psychomotor development.
+Some studies suggest an association between acetaminophen use during pregnancy and various neurodevelopmental outcomes, including ASD, intelligence quotient (IQ), ADHD, language development, behavior, and psychomotor development.
 These studies indicate that long-term use, increased dose, and frequency may be associated with a stronger association.

 However, it is important to note that major medical bodies assert that there is insufficient evidence to establish a cause-and-effect relationship between the use of acetaminophen during pregnancy and conditions like autism and ADHD in children.
 The American College of Obstetricians and Gynecologists (ACOG) maintains that acetaminophen is safe in moderation during pregnancy, with no direct evidence pointing to a relationship between its use and neurobehavioral issues in children.